-If you intend to actively trade Bitcoin Cash for digital or local currencies in the days following the fork, we recommend that you withdraw your BTC to a Bitcoin Cash-compatible platform, before the fork occurs.
+If you intend to actively trade Bitcoin Cash for crypto or local currencies in the days following the fork, we recommend that you withdraw your BTC to a Bitcoin Cash-compatible platform, before the fork occurs.
 We can’t make any recommendations for which third-party platforms to use.

 If you don’t intend to actively trade Bitcoin Cash, you may leave your funds at Luno and choose what to do with your BCH funds at a later date, if you think it has reasonable value or utility, and Luno considers it to have non-trivial value.

 What to expect next